adarsh-DA/Python-/README.md

 # Python-
-Learnign about Python need for Data Analyst Job Role and practising and prepraing for projects oer there.
+Learnign about Python need for Data Analyst Job Role and practising and prepraing for projects over there.